jma1ice/newsletterr/readme.md

 * Can the recommendations in email have clickable posters to the admins overseerr for requesting unavailable items?
 And for available take user to watch on Plex
 * Export email HTML button
 * Biweekly/semimonthly option for scheduled emails | possibly CRON
+* Option in settings for width of RA/Recs grids
 * Mobile optimizations, i.e.:
 ```
 <style>